• Search Keywords

 Applications are considered by Screen Australia executives, with industry specialists consulted as required.
 Funding recommendations will be made at a meeting chaired by the CEO and composed of relevant Screen Australia staff.

-Decisions for recommended projects requesting more than $1 million will be made by the Board.
-Decisions for recommended projects requesting $1 million or less may be made by the CEO.
+• Decisions for recommended projects requesting more than $1 million will be made by the Board.

 Assessment criteria

-• the strength of the marketplace e.g. any ROW sales agent and the level of co-finance (excluding Screen Australia and the state agencies);
+• Marketplace/Finance: the strength of the marketplace e.g. any ROW sales agent and the level of co-finance (excluding Screen Australia and the state agencies);

-Other factors including the availability of funds and the diversity of projects on our slate may also influence Screen Australia’s funding decisions.
-Preference will be given to original formats over programs based on foreign formats.
+Other factors including the availability of funds, previous funding may also influence Screen Australia’s funding decisions.
+Preference will be given to:

 Decisions on applications are final.
 Screen Australia will advise applicants in writing of the outcome of their application.
 Where an application is declined, the applicant will be advised of the reason.